 navattic.identify({ email: user.email })

 Does managing a proposal response feel like organized chaos?
-For many teams, it’s a frantic scramble of digging through old documents, chasing down subject matter experts, and wrestling with formatting in a shared file.
+For many teams, it’s a frantic scramble of digging through old documents, chasing down subject matter experts, and wrestling with formatting.
 This is the painful reality of a manual RFX process.
-It’s a time-consuming, stressful cycle that pulls your best people away from strategic work and puts your company at risk of submitting inconsistent or inaccurate proposals.
+It’s a time-consuming, stressful cycle that pulls your best people away from strategic work and puts your company at risk of submitting inconsistent proposals.
 But it doesn’t have to be this way.
 A well-managed response system can turn this administrative headache into a powerful sales engine.
-In this article, we’ll walk through the common challenges of the RFX workflow and provide actionable steps to create a streamlined, repeatable process that helps you win more business with less stress.
+Here’s how to tackle the common challenges and create a streamlined, repeatable process that helps you win more business with less stress.

 Key Takeaways